 • Chia seeds: Add chia seeds to the batter to boost omega-3 fatty acids, fiber, and a subtle crunch.

-• Dried fruits: Add dried fruits such as cranberries, cherries, or raisins.
+• Dried fruits: Add dried fruits such as cranberries, cherries, or raisins to the batter.

-To save time on the day you want to bake the vegan blueberry muffins, you can measure and mix the dry ingredients (flour, sugar, baking powder, cardamom) and store them in an airtight container.
+To save time on the day you want to bake the muffins, you can measure and mix the dry ingredients (flour, sugar, baking powder, cardamom) and store them in an airtight container.

 Likewise, combine the wet ingredients (almond milk, lemon juice, flax meal, and vanilla extract) in a separate container and store them in the refrigerator.
 Keep the two mixtures separate until you’re ready to bake.